 Escape Addiction For Good.
 Get Help Now.

 Detox is not treatment; however, it is a first and essential step on your journey to sobriety.
-When you enter a luxury detox center in California, you can expect a few steps.
+When you enter a luxury detox center in Santa Barbara, California, you can expect a few steps.
 The first will likely be the intake process.
 During intake, a member of our Santa Barbara inpatient treatment team will conduct an intake interview and exam.
 The purpose of the interview process is to learn more about the types of support you will need during detox and withdrawal and throughout your stay at our treatment program.
 Depending on the program and your unique needs, the exam may also consist of conversations about your physical health and history with substance use, blood work, and tests to assess your mental and physical health.
 These steps are crucial to determining if you are still actively using and to help the treatment team learn more about any co-occurring mental or physical health conditions that your treatment team must address during your treatment program.